wanyamae/airbnb-clone-project/README.md

 ## Frontend Developer
 The frontend developer will work to ensure that the software is practical and that the visuals are appealing to the users, maximizing the user interaction with the software.

+# Technology Stack
+## Django
+A high-level Python web framework that encourages rapid development and clean, pragmatic design for building APIs.
+It handles backend logic, routing, authentication, and database operations.

+## Python
+A versatile, high-level programming language used for server-side development, scripting, and data processing.
+Django is built with Python.

+## Vite + Vue:

+### Vite
+A fast frontend build tool that provides instant server start and lightning-fast hot module replacement for modern web projects.
+### Vue
+A progressive JavaScript framework for building user interfaces, especially single-page applications (SPAs).
+HTML: The standard markup language for creating web pages and structuring content on the web.

+## CSS
+A stylesheet language used to describe the presentation and layout of HTML elements on a web page.

+## SQL
+A domain-specific language used to manage and query relational databases, storing and retrieving application data.